 While you could honestly visit the neighborhood on your own (Moravia Medellin is actually quite safe, especially compared to places like Comuna 13), you’ll get so much more out of the experience by going on an organized tour.
 Indeed, the experience here is really about the story: a story of transformation (its pros and cons and unintended consequences), a tale of locals fighting for a better life for their community, and much more.

 It is also both a sad and happy story.
 People who lost everything, displaced from their land, who eventually found a home even if it was amongst the garbage and on the margins of society.
-A story of people who eked ahead a little bit, and then were ultimately displaced again, even though it was in their own city.
+A story of people who eked ahead a little bit, and then was ultimately displaced again, even though it was in their own city.

 I feel like I know a lot about Colombia and Medellin (having spent 3+ years here), yet I still learned a great deal on this tour, beyond just the history of the neighborhood and into more complicated themes like the informal job market in Medellin and political violence of the past.